We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 They keep coming back.

-I uh I, by the way, I don't look at this as a laborer.
+By the way, I don't look at this as a labor.

 This is my natural instinct is to push back and defend the things I believe.